apollographql/apollo/studio-docs/source/performance-alerts.md

 ---
-title: Performance alert
+title: Performance alerts
-sidebar_title: Performance alerts
+sidebar_title: Performance alerts (experimental)
 ---

 Apollo Studio can send performance alerts to your team's Slack workspace or Pagerduty instnace.
 This helps you stay up to date on changes to your server's metrics in realtime.